Read this in: Español

 It seems as if the twentieth century will exit with a crescendo of disease.
 Things were not so bad back in the 1930’s, but the situation was already serious enough to cause one Cleveland, Ohio dentist to be concerned.
 Dr. Weston Price was reluctant to accept the conditions exhibited by his patients as normal.
 Rarely did an examination of an adult patient reveal anything but rampant decay, often accompanied by serious problems elsewhere in the body, such as arthritis, osteoporosis, diabetes, intestinal complaints and chronic fatigue.
 (They called it neurasthenia in Price’s day.)
 But it was the dentition of younger patients that alarmed him most.
 Price observed that crowded, crooked teeth were becoming more and more common, along with what he called “facial deformities”-overbites, narrowed faces, underdevelopment of the nose, lack of well-defined cheekbones and pinched nostrils.
 Such children invariably suffered from one or more complaints that sound all too familiar to mothers of the 1990’s: frequent infections, allergies, anemia, asthma, poor vision, lack of coordination, fatigue and behavioral problems.
 Price did not believe that such “physical degeneration” was God’s plan for mankind.
 He was rather inclined to believe that the Creator intended physical perfection for all human beings, and that children should grow up free of ailments.

-He had heard utopian stories about the good health of primitive cultures and resolved to find out if the “backward” societies that American was intent on evangelizing and colonizing were indeed healthier than his own.
+He had heard utopian stories about the good health of indigenous cultures and resolved to find out if the “backward” societies that American was intent on evangelizing and colonizing were indeed healthier than his own.
 For the next ten years, he traveled to various isolated parts of the earth, where the inhabitants had no contact with “civilization,” in order to study their health and physical development.
 His investigations took him to isolated Swiss villages and a windswept island off the coast of Scotland.
 He studied traditional Eskimos, Indian tribes in Canada and the Florida Everglades, Southsea islanders, Aborigines in Australia, Maoris in New Zealand, Peruvian and Amazonian Indians and tribesmen in Africa.

 Once Price had gained the confidence of the tribal or village elders, he did what came naturally to him-he counted cavities.
 Imagine his surprise at finding groups of people in whom less than 1% of the permanent teeth were decayed.
 He found 14 isolated groups in all where tooth decay was rare to nonexistent, in people who had never seen a dentist and never brushed their teeth.
 Freedom from caries always went hand in hand with freedom from disease, both chronic disease like cancer and heart disease, and infectious disease like tuberculosis, which in Price’s day afflicted much of the world in epidemic proportions.